GabeMorano/Algo-Trading-Bot/README.md

 As you can see, the Logistic Regression Model strategy outperforms our Actual Returns by a small percentage.
 This means that the Logistic Regression Model is our best bet of the trials undergone in this project.

 ## Conclusion
-After several trials adjusting our input features for out machine learning algorithm, the Logistic Regression Model with 8 months of training data is our best fit.
-It is the only model tested in this project which consistently outperforms our actual data and is the best bet to deploy into actual use.
+After several trials adjusting our input features for out machine learning algorithm, the SVC Model with 8 months of training data is our best fit.
+It is the only model tested in this project which consistently outperforms our actual data by the widest margin, despite the poor recall scores.